 While all MBA programs highlight strong general management education, each school has different areas of expertise.
 Thus it will be helpful to consider how schools perform in industry-specific rankings as well.
 Think about your MBA goals and check out rankings that pertain to these goals.

 School selection is part of our Comprehensive Packages.
-For those planning to apply to business school in September 2024, it is not too early to get started!
+For those planning to apply to business school in September 2025, it is not too early to get started!
 Personal MBA Coach is already beginning to work with clients on round 1 MBA applications.
-Reach out today to find out how we can help with our Comprehensive Packages!
+Reach out today to find out how our Comprehensive Packages can help you!